 Change your health dramatically by making a very simple change today: throw out any vegetable oil (and margarine and shortening) in your pantry, never buy it again, and replace it with a raw food alternative.
 Discover amazing coconut oil health benefits for yourself!

-Here’s the best price I could find to start getting coconut oil health benefits in your diet and beauty regimen (less than one-third the cost of the equivalent product on my health food store’s shelf).
+We found this mild-tasting, organic, cold-pressed oil at a very good price for our readers, so you can start getting coconut oil health benefits in your diet and beauty regimen (less than one-third the cost of the equivalent product on my health food store’s shelf).
+Organic Extra-Virgin Coconut Oil Gallon